 Further details as to the New Zealand and Australian tax consequences for Trustpower Shareholders in relation to the Demerger are contained in Section 11 (Taxation Implications for Trustpower Shareholders).
-Details as to certain New Zealand and Australian tax implications in respect of the Tilt Renewables Group and the New Trustpower Group after the Demerger are contained in Sections 7 (Tilt Renewables after the Demerger) and 8 (New Trustpower after the Demerger), respectively.
+Details as to certain New Zealand and Australian tax implications in respect of the Tilt Renewables Group and the New Trustpower Group after the Demerger are contained in Sections 7 (Tilt Renewables after the Demerger), respectively.
 No information is specifically provided in relation to Trustpower Shareholders in other jurisdictions.
 The information is expressed in general terms and does not constitute taxation advice in respect of the particular circumstances of any Trustpower Shareholder.